Vlado Taneski

-Vlado Taneski (Владо Танески; 1952 – June 23, 2008) was a Macedonian journalist and serial killer.
-He was arrested in June 2008 in Kičevo, his hometown, for the murders of two women on whose deaths he had also written freelance articles; when arrested he was also being investigated over the death of an additional woman.
+Vlado Taneski (Владо Танески; 1952 – 23 June 2008) was a Macedonian journalist and serial killer.
+He was arrested in June 2008 in Kičevo, his hometown, for the murders of two women on whose deaths he had also covered in-depth in freelance articles; when arrested he was also being investigated over the death of an additional woman.
 These articles had aroused the suspicion of the police as they contained information which had not been released to the public.
-After DNA tests connected Taneski to the murders, he was arrested and imprisoned on June 22, 2008.
-Taneski was found dead in his cell the following day, after an apparent suicide.
+After DNA results connected Taneski to the murders, he was arrested on 20 June 2008 and imprisoned on 22 June.
+Taneski was found dead in his cell the following morning, after an apparent suicide.

 Personal life

-Vlado Taneski was born in 1952 in Kičevo, SFR Yugoslavia, the second of three children.
-Both of his parents were conservative disciplinarians, and he had a particularly tense relationship with his mother.
+Vlado Taneski was born in 1952, the second of three children, in Kičevo, SFR Yugoslavia (now North Macedonia), a small town about 120 km southwest of the capital, Skopje.
+Both of his parents were conservative disciplinarians, and he had a particularly troubled relationship with his mother.
 His father was a World War II veteran.
 After studying journalism in Croatia, Taneski began an interest in poetry and writing.
-At age 21 he met his future wife, a law student named Vesna, with whom he had two children.
+At age 21 he met his future wife, a law student named Vesna, with whom he was married for 31 years and had two sons.
+They had lived in a house with Taneski's parents for 25 years, but once after Vesna spoke ill about his mother the couple had an argument after which they became estranged, living sheltered, parallel lives.

 Taneski initially worked at a radio station, while Vesna went on to become Kičevo's first female lawyer.
-By the 1980s he worked as a reporter for Skopje-based newspapers Nova Makedonija and Utrinski Vesnik, and his career ultimately spanned twenty years.
-In 2002 his father killed himself and, a few months later, his mother accidentally overdosed on medicine.
-In 2003, exacerbating the financial problems he was facing, Taneski was laid off from Nova Makedonija, and in 2004 his wife received a promotion and moved to Skopje.
+By the 1980s he worked as a reporter for Skopje-based newspapers Nova Makedonija, Vreme, and Utrinski vesnik, and his career ultimately spanned twenty years.
+In August 2002 (Note: News articles have reported this year as 1990, however 2002 is the year given by his brother, Ljupcho Taneski.) his father committed suicide, and a few months later in December his mother accidentally overdosed on sleeping medicine.
+In 2003, exacerbating the financial problems he was facing, Taneski was laid off from Nova Makedonija, and his wife received a promotion and moved to Skopje.